rob-foulkrod/Frontier-Hack-Event/index.md

 Welcome to the **WWL AI Frontier Workshop**!

-This workshop is about exploring how AI and Copilot can help us tackle real challenges at work.
+This workshop is about exploring how AI can help us tackle real challenges at work.

-You’ll collaborate with your team to define a problem, brainstorm solutions, and craft a pitch — with the help of your Table Coach and Copilot.
+You’ll collaborate with your team to define a problem, brainstorm solutions, and craft a solution — with the help of your Table Coach and AI.

 > **Goal:** Accelerate alignment on the *Frontier Firm* concept and generate **AI-driven problem statements and solution ideas**.
 > This is not about building a technical agent — it’s about framing challenges, ideating, and shaping solutions.